Chances are you're buying your first home and stumbled upon FHA loan or you heard someone speaking about FHA right ? What is it?

 Why would I need an FHA loan?

-Picture this; you just graduated college, started working 3 months ago, have little to no savings in your bank account, student loans knocking in your door, you just had a kid AND you want to own a house.
+Picture this; you just graduated college, started working 3 months ago, have little to no savings in your bank account, student loan companies knocking on your door, you just had a kid AND you want to buy a house.
 Seems impossible right?
 Not really.
 Here comes the FHA loan.
-Lenders (Fancy names for Banks) are willing to give you the loan and in more favorable terms since it is backed by the Feds.
+Lenders (Fancy names for Banks) are willing to give you the FHA loan and in more favorable terms since it is backed by the Federal government.

-Owning real estate is almost always a good idea for tax purposes and appreciation, FHA allows you to step in.
+Owning real estate is almost always a good idea for tax purposes and appreciation, FHA allows you to put your foot in the door of homeownership.

-FHA will allow people that would not qualify for a conventional home to be able to own a home.
+FHA will allow people that do not have enough cash reserves (20% downpayment for a conventional loan) to be able to own a home.

 - FICO 500-579 - 10% downpayment